jpuka/mushi-identifier/README.md

 **Base steps**
 - [x] Review literature and find a solid raw (base) dataset
 - [x] Do EDA on the raw dataset
-  - compare our classes to ones in article, numbers, counts
-  - make guesses how our model will behave
 - [x] Verify non-corruption and transfer *raw* data to *interim*
 - [x] Split (train/validation/test) and transfer *interim* data to *processed*
 - [x] Import *processed* data to tensorflow and start developing the model

 **Additional steps**

-- [ ] Create a get-script for loading raw data with tf.keras.utils.get_file (add a md5sum check)
+- [ ] Write a get-script for loading the raw dataset with a MD5/SHA sum check
 - [ ] Scrape *external* data from [iNaturalist](https://www.inaturalist.org/), [Danmarks Svampeatlas¹](https://svampe.databasen.org/), [Luontoportti](https://luontoportti.com/) and/or [GBIF](https://www.gbif.org/).
-  - [ ] Scrape data for mushroom species missing from the raw dataset
-    - Albatrellus ovinus, Hygrophorus camarophyllus, Morchella spp., Russula vinosa, Tricholoma matsutake
+  - [ ] Scrape data for mushroom species missing from the raw dataset (Albatrellus ovinus, Hygrophorus camarophyllus, Morchella spp., Russula vinosa, Tricholoma matsutake)
   - [ ] Scrape additional data for species with a low image count in the raw dataset
 - [ ] Do EDA on the scraped external datasets
-- [ ] Verify and transfer *external* data to *interim* mixing it with the raw data²
+- [ ] Verify and add *external* data to *interim* mixing it with the raw data²
 - [ ] Split (train/validation/test) and transfer mixed *interim* data to *processed*
 - TODO: Combine above two steps
 - [ ] Import supplemented *processed* data to tensorflow and use it to improve the model
+- [ ] Investigate the extra images present in the raw dataset

 ¹ The raw dataset is from Svampeatlas, so avoid scraping duplicate images, that could get split to both train and test sets biasing the test set.
 ² Think about this - the validation/test sets will need to be of the same distribution.